While trying to copy my 6+ GB data to a 8GB usb flash drive in my microsoft windows seven installation i received an error :

 However here’s how i fixed the issue (btw, this also works for external hard disk drives as well as usb flash drives).

-Fix “Too large for the destination file system” usb error
+Fix file is “Too large for the destination file system” usb error

 - I checked the file system of the usb getting the “too large for the destination file system error” and it was FAT32 (you can skip this step though)